Tiny-Settlements-Conquests/Tiny-Settlement-Conquest/README.md

  Please note that the project is still in an early phase of development and some bugs may occour

 ## Project Overview
 Our goal is to develop a complete Catan clone, which will initially be available as a single-player game.
-The current version already includes some core features, including random map generation, building roads, villages, and cities, as well as a basic bot for solo players.
+The current version already includes some core features, including random map generation, building roads, villages and cities, as well as a basic bot for solo players.

 ## Current State Overview
-- Randomly generated map: Each game starts on a unique map, ensuring a varied player experience.
+- Randomly generated map: Each game starts on an unique map, ensuring a varied player experience.
 - Building roads, villages, cities: Players can expand their settlements and territory on the map.
 - Basic bot: A simple computer-controlled opponent allows single players to compete against a virtual opponent.
+- Event history: A record of past events and moves to make the game progress understandable and support strategic decisions.

 ## Missing Features
 While our current version already offers some basic features, there are still some key elements missing to complete the player experience: